Did you have a narcissistic mother?

 Did they never seem to take your thoughts, feelings or opinions on board?

-Did they deny you love and affection unless you achieved it?
+Did they deny you love and affection unless you earned it?

 You could never share your thoughts or feelings, as they would be used against you?